On Scaling Up 3D Gaussian Splatting Training: Scaling Hyperparameters for Batched Training

 \section{Scaling Hyperparameters for Batched Training}

-To efficiently scale to multiple GPUs, \name increases the batch size beyond one so it can partition training into a batch of images in addition to pixels inside each image, as shown in Figure~\ref{fig:3dgs_sysoverview}(b).
+To efficiently scale to multiple GPUs, \name increases the batch size beyond one, enabling partitioning of both images and pixels within each image, as shown in Figure~\ref{fig:3dgs_sysoverview}(b).

-However, increasing the batch size without adjusting hyperparameters, particularly the learning rate, can result in unstable and inefficient training \cite{goyal2017accurate,pollux}, and hyperparameter tuning is a time-consuming and tedious process.
-Though there have been works that simplify learning-rate tuning for training deep neural networks, their settings are distinct from ours since they either build on SGD~\cite{goyal2017accurate} (where we use Adam) or they leverage the layer-wise structure of neural networks~\cite{LARS, LAMB}.
-We propose an automatic hyperparameter scaling rule for the Adam optimizer to enable hyperparameter-tuning-free batched 3DGS training.
-Our result is driven by the \emph{Independent Gradients Hypothesis} unique to 3DGS.
-Interestingly, our proposed square-root scaling rule coincides with recent works that study Adam learning rate scaling for neural network training even though they make distinct assumptions \cite{granziol2022learning, li2024surge}.
+However, increasing the batch size without adjusting hyperparameters, particularly the learning rate, can result in unstable and inefficient training \citep{goyal2017accurate,pollux}, and hyperparameter tuning is often tedious.
+Though some methods simplify learning-rate tuning for deep neural networks, they either build on SGD~\citep{goyal2017accurate} (we use Adam) or they leverage the layer-wise structure of neural networks~\citep{LARS, LAMB} (3DGS is not neural network).
+Our result is driven by the \emph{Independent Gradients Hypothesis} for 3DGS training.
+Inspired by \citep{sqrt}, we derive a scaling rule for the hyperparameters of Adam, which suggests the same learning rate scaling as recent works \citep{sqrt, granziol2022learning} but a different scaling for $\beta_1$ and $\beta_2$ that works better for 3DGS.

 We propose to scale Adam's \textbf{learning rate} and \textbf{momentum} based on batch size as follows:

 where $\lambda$ is the original learning rate, and $\beta_1, \beta_2$ are the original first and second moments in Adam. $\lambda', \beta_1', \beta_2'$ are the adjusted hyperparameters to work with a greater batch size.
 We refer to these as the \sqrtrule{} and the \exprule{} rules.